anthonyjsmith/anthonyjsmith.github.io/_posts/2021-02-25-why-did-jesus-have-to-die.md

 There are lots of ways in which Christians have described Jesus' death.

 People describe it as an act of **love**.
 'God so _loved_ the world that he gave his only Son' (John 3:16).
 But that's about motive.
 It's about what motivated Jesus to go to the cross.
-But it doesn't explain why dying on the cross is an act of love.
+But it doesn't explain why dying on the cross was an act of love.

 Two people are walking together by the river.
 One turns to the other and says, 'I love you so much, I'd do anything for you.'
-And then he jumps in the river and drowns.
+And then jumps in the river and drowns.
 Is that an act of love?
 No. It's a pointless waste of life.

 Two people are walking together by the river again.
 One trips and falls in.
 The other jumps in after him, and brings him to shore.
-But then that second guy gets swept away and drowns.
+But then that second person gets swept away and drowns.
 Is that an act of love?
 Yes.

 So if Jesus' death was an act of love, then why?
 What did it achieve?
 Jesus was crucified between two other people.
 What made his death different to theirs?